A model for cholera with infectiousness of deceased individuals and vaccination: Introduction

-When discussing the epidemiology of cholera, we noted that one of the potential routes of transmission was through dead bodies.
-Modelling of this transmission route is not frequent.
-The few examples that we know of concern transmission of the Ebola virus; see, e.g., \cite{adefisan2018mathematical, tasse2024metapopulation}.
-To the best of our knowledge, this has never been studied in the context of a water-borne disease like cholera.
-The objective of our study is therefore to extend a classic cholera model by incorporating vaccination and considering deceased individuals as a potential source of contamination, in order to evaluate the extent to which such a contamination route is hazardous.
+The objective of our study is therefore to extend a classic cholera model by incorporating an Allee effect, modelling vaccination dynamics and considering deceased individuals as a potential source of contamination.
+This comprehensive approach allows us to evaluate the extent to which such a contamination route is hazardous in the presence of targeted control measures.

 The remainder of this work is structured as follows.
 In Section~\ref{sec:mathematical-model}, we derive the mathematical model, while the analytical study of the model is presented in Section~\ref{sec:math-analysis_v}, with some of the results proved in an appendix for legibility.
 Section~\ref{sec:computational-analysis} presents a computational analysis of the model; a Discussion concludes the work.